Angular2Guy/MovieManager/README.md

 To import movies a key needs to be provided at signin.
 To get such a key according to this [Faq](https://www.themoviedb.org/faq/api)

 ## Fulltext Search
 Hibernate Search recreates the indexes for the movie overviews and actor bios if the amount of movies or actors has changed.
-The indexes are used for searchterms in the indexed texts.
+The indexes are used to support searchterms in the indexed texts.

 ## Testdata
 It is test data provided for the User 'John' and the Password 'Doe'.
 Then a movie with an actor is available for testing.
 The login data is also needed for the /h2-console.